 Robert Brustein, founding director of Yale Rep and MA's American Repertory Theatre, where he still serves as artistic director.
 A Harvard English professor and drama critic for The New Republic, Brustein will be inducted by TV newsman Mike Wallace.

+The late dancer-choreographer Peter Gennaro ( Bells Are Ringing, West Side Story) will be inducted by Martin Charnin.
 George Grizzard, whose recent roles include A Delicate Balance and Judgment at Nuremberg and who was the original Nick in Who's Afraid of Virginia Woolf?, will be lauded by playwright A.R.
 Gurney.

 Co-founder and managing director of the Phoenix Theatre, T. Edward Hambleton, will be inducted by Rosemary Harris.